 Paintwork: Although a laborious process, we still gesso our rocking horses as the Victorian makers did, to give a beautifully smooth base for the many layers of paint and varnish, all applied by hand, including the subtle dappling.
 The end result is an accurate representation of the delightfully mellow appearance of a treasured antique rocking horse.

 The Stand: We make our rocking horse stands entirely from hardwoods, usually ash, stained and polished.
 The swing irons are mounted on steel bearing plates and run in steel bushes in the hoof rails to withstand years of hard riding.
 Elegant bow rocker stands in Ash can be made to order, either painted or stained and polished.

-Horse Tack & Hair: All our leatherwork is made from solid hide, individually hand dyed, giving subtle variations of colour as opposed to a mass produced effect.
+Horse Tack & Hair: All our leatherwork is made from solid hide, individually hand dyed, for traditional, nailed-on saddles giving subtle variations of colour as opposed to a mass produced effect.
+Removable saddles made by a master saddler are also available with optional sheepskin numnah.
 We use only real horse hair for manes and tails, ensuring a most natural and realistic appearance.

 Safety and The Environment: All paints, glazes and varnishes are child-safe, water based and low in solvents.
 All our timbers come from renewable Northern Hemisphere sources.
 For this reason we do not offer rocking horses in mahogany or other scarce or exotic timbers.